williamxu7/williamxu7.github.io/_posts/2021-3-5-Supervised-and-Unsupervised-Learning.md

 *Figure 1.
 Supervised learning illustration (adapted from DSCI 571: Supervised Machine Learning I notes)*

 For unsupervised learning, we can imagine that a system is trying to learn without the supervision of a “professor”.
 The training data would have observations X but without labels (Figure 2).
 For example, we have observations X (animal emojis) and we wish to get insights on the underlying structure of the data.
-We would feed the data into a machine learning algorithm and a machine learning model, next the output provides meaningful grouping of the data, such as a group of cat emojis, a group of dog emojis, etc.
+We would feed the data into a machine learning algorithm and a machine learning model, next the output provides meaningful groupings of the data, such as a group of cat emojis, a group of dog emojis, etc.

 <img src="../images/unsup-learning.png" alt="Drawing" style="width: 500px;"/>